Review of Important Employment Case Law Decisions from 2017Posted in : Supplementary Articles NI on 11 January 2018

 Mark: That's right.
 That's right.

 Scott: Okay.
-Your number four case is Agoreyo v London Borough of Wandsworth.
+Your number four case is Agoreyo v London Borough of Lambeth.
 Again, that was another disciplinary issue, if you like.
 So tell us about that case, Mark.

 Mark: Yeah.
 Again, this goes back to things that are very relevant in the workplace.
 The last case was about warnings.
 This case was about suspensions.
 Suspensions are commonplace in the workplace because an employer will say, "We have to invoke the precautionary suspension process in order to ensure that an employee is off-site and that they can't perhaps interfere with witnesses or the investigative process."